 Photographs of civic representatives, including the Mayor, are not to be used for any promotional purposes.

 If preparing a press release, approval before the date of issue is required by the Mayor or Mayor’s office.
 You are responsible for any other publicity or press communications.

 The above procedures apply for the Deputy Mayor when attending as the Mayor's representative.

-The Mayor is spending his term in office supporting two charities:
+The Mayor is spending her term in office supporting two charities: